Lur1an/python-telegram-bot-template/README.md

 This repository serves as a template to create new [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) applications, their python wrapper over the Telegram API is amazing and enables very smooth programming for bots.
 ### Foreword
-I made this template to provide an implementation for a few things that I always ended up implementing in my bot projects, the custom `ApplicationContext` to have typing support for `context.bot_data, context.chat_data, context.user_data`,decorators/wrappers for handlers to cut down on a bit of verbose boilerplate.
+I made this template to provide an implementation for a few things that I always ended up implementing in my *telegram bot* projects, custom `ApplicationContext` for `context.bot_data, context.chat_data, context.user_data` typing, decorators/wrappers for handlers to cut down on  verbose boilerplate needed to have typing support and avoid accessing dictionaries via raw strings.
+This will take the mind off technicalities and instead put your focus where it belongs, on the requirements and business logic.

 ### Configuration
 The app gets its configuration from environment variables that are defined in the classes extending `pydantic.BaseSettings` in `settings.py`